 Augmented Target Identification signifies the capability for users to locate and track desired objects.
 The video will never be shaky even in rough waters because of the innovative stabilization applications.
 The radar recalls following NMEA 0183 regulations.
 The Thermal camera can track any spotted object in the field of view and follow it for as long as the operator wishes.

-Twenty-four Volts of power is requires to run the Thermal camera system.
-During nominal usage, the camera will take up less than fifty Watts of power.
-During normal operation, it will use around one hundred thirty Watts and with both heaters in use it will take around two hundred seventy Watts of energy.
+Twenty-four (24) volts of power is required to run the thermal camera system.
+During nominal usage, the camera will take up less than fifty watts of power.
+During normal operation, it will use around one hundred thirty (130) watts, and with both heaters in use, it will take around two hundred seventy (270) watts of energy.

-A two or three-year warranty is with this at the time of purchase, but must be get activates through registration.
+A two or three-year warranty is with this at the time of purchase but must get activates through registration.
 The configuration comes with a joystick control device, cables, and a camera head.

 2. The tough, waterproof gimbal enclosure allows its owner to get a three hundred sixty degree view of what’s going on around him even at night.
 It can also tilt up and down at ninety-degree angles.